“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 Warm fronts occur where a warm air mass is replacing a cold air mass.
 In a warm front the slope is relatively gradual; the warm air is pushed up over top of the existing colder air.
 The cold air is gradually pushed out of the way.
 During the process, warm, moist air rises, forming clouds.

-Cirrus clouds appear well before the front arrives … gradually clouds get thicker and thicker until low nimbostratus (rain) clouds arise.
+The normal progression goes from clear skies, to cirrus clouds (which appear well before the front arrives), then gradually altostratus and stratus clouds get thicker and lower until low nimbostratus (rain) clouds cover the entire sky.

-Signs of coming changes (clouds) are seen long before temperature changes are felt on the ground.
+Signs of coming changes (a transition from clear skies to cirrus clouds) are seen long before temperature changes are felt on the ground.

 Click here for a great graphic model of a warm front.
 The same site has a good

 Note that the weather map symbol is a line with (normally red) semi-circles pointing in the direction the front is moving (see the example on page 218 (4CE) / Figure 8.12 (3CE), “Idealized stages…”).

 In most weather systems, the trailing cold fronts move more quickly than the leading warm fronts.
 Because cold fronts move more quickly, they often “catch up to” the warm front, an occlusion or occluded front occurs.

 Depending on the relative temperatures of the cooler air masses, an occluded front will either resemble a warm or cold front.

 Note that the weather map symbol is a line with triangles alternating with semi-circles, pointing in the direction the front is moving (see the example in “Geosystems in Action 8: Mid-latitude Cyclones” Figure 8.1, page 218 (4CE) / Figure 8.12 (3CE), “Idealized stages…”).

 III.
 Weather Systems in Temperate (Mid-) Latitudes (Us!)